microsoft/vscode-docs/docs/getstarted/settings.md

   // Enabled/disable autocomplete suggestions.
   "javascript.suggest.enabled": true,

+  // Enable/disable showing completions on potentially undefined values that insert an optional chain call.
+Requires TS 3.7+ and strict null checks to be enabled.
+  "javascript.suggest.includeAutomaticOptionalChainCompletions": true,

   // Enable/disable including unique names from the file in JavaScript suggestions.
+Note that name suggestions are always disabled in JavaScript code that is semantically checked using `@ts-check` or `checkJs`.
   "javascript.suggest.names": true,

   // Enable/disable suggestions for paths in import statements and require calls.